Ciara Calls Nicki Minaj A ‘Rockstar’ And Would Be Up For More Collaborations With Her

 “There are no plans right now but I’m always down to rock with my girl.
 She’s a rockstar and she knows how to really come in and make a track super fire.
 I’m always down for getting together.”

 On May 10, Ciara is set to release her seventh studio album, Beauty Marks.
-Its album cover is work of art.
-Ciara appears to be covered in body paint and completely nude which The Inquisitr recently reported.
-The album will consist of 11 tracks and will include collaborations with Macklemore, Tekno, and Kelly Rowland.
+Its album cover is a work of art.
+Ciara appears to be covered in body paint and completely nude, which The Inquisitr recently reported.
+The album will consist of 11 tracks and include collaborations with Macklemore, Tekno, and Kelly Rowland.

 In 2018, she released “Level Up,” which was her first single since 2015’s “Dance Like We’re Making Love.”
 It peaked at No. 59 on the U.S. Billboard Hot 100.
 The music video has been watched over 167 million times and spawned the “Level Up Challenge,” which featured fans and celebrities recording their own version of the video’s choreography.
-Since then, she has dropped four more tracks — “Freak Me” featuring Tekno, “Dose,” “Greatest Love,” and “Thinkin Bout You” which will all appear on the album.
+Since then, she has dropped four more tracks — “Freak Me” featuring Tekno, “Dose,” “Greatest Love,” and “Thinkin’ Bout You,” which will all appear on the album.

 Ciara’s signature singles, “Goodies,” “1, 2 Step,” “Like A Boy,” and “Body Party” are still streamed in their millions.
 She currently has over 7 million monthly Spotify listeners.